Lui-ter/lui-ter/README.md

  Hi, I'm Luis, I'm currently a student at a technology program in software analysis and development. 📗

-- :books: I am currently learning javascript and php with the laravel framework.
+- :books: I am currently learning php with the laravel framework.

 technology's.